bugarin10/nfl_plotting/README.md

 # NFL Plotting 🏈

+#### Background

+Every year the NFL sponsors a datascience related Kaggle competition.
+This year the following prompt was proposed for the [NFL Big Data Bowl 2024](https://www.kaggle.com/competitions/nfl-big-data-bowl-2024):

+`American football is a complex sport, but once an offensive player receives a handoff or catches a pass, all 11 defenders focus on one task -- tackle that ball carrier as soon as possible.
+Conversely, the ball carrier's role is to advance the ball down the field to gain as much yardage as possible until he is tackled, scores, or runs out of bounds.
+This year's competition offers up a general goal — create metrics that assign value to elements of tackling.`

+As a part of this competition, the NFL provided AWS Next Gen Player Tracking Stats for specific games in the 2022 NFL season.
+For our final project, we chose to explore the data by creating a web application that animates the football plays provided by the NFL.
+We use the player tracking data to plot all 22 players (blue for offense, red for defense) along with the position of the football (brown), for the duration of 1 play.
+Our animation will display any play from the Buffalo vs Rams 2022 opening game.
+User input on the web application determines which play to display.

+*Note: Because the competition is focused on tackling, the animation begins mid-play - a few frames before the football reaches the primary ball carrier.
+This means that the animations will not start with all 22 players on the line of scrimage.*

 #### ETL Pipeline 🔌🚰

 The ETL (Extract, Transform, Load) pipeline starts by gathering data from our source folder which houses the `games.csv`, `plays.csv`, `tackles.csv`, `players.csv`, and `la_vs_buff.csv`.
 This raw data is then stored in a Database File System.The transformative phase follows, converting the raw data into Delta Lake tables.
 Delta Lake provides a structured and versioned storage solution, adding reliability and transactional capabilities to the data processing workflow.
 Each Delta Lake table corresponds to a specific dataset (games, plays, tackles, players, and la_vs_buff), making it convenient to interact with the data using SQL queries.
 This relational structure enhances the overall performance of queries and enables the establishment of relationships between different datasets, providing a more comprehensive view of the data.